Young, New South Wales: Sport

 Australian rules football was also at times popular in Young, with the Young Saints experiencing success in the Central West AFL in the 1980s, however despite attempts to revive it as a junior club, folded in 2018.

+Young Golf Club is a public golf course in the town.
+Golf NSW describes it as a tree-lined, fully irrigated 5,618-metre course designed by Carnegie Clark.